 "Remember the Sabbath day and keep it holy."

 Our worship is rooted deeply in tradition, celebrating the timelessness and mystery of our faith.
-Centered around Word and Sacrament, our worship is truly the “liturgy,” that is, “the work of the people.”
+Centered around Word and Sacrament, our worship is rooted deeply in tradition, celebrating the timelessness and mystery of our faith.
+Our worship is truly the “liturgy,” that is, “the work of the people.”

 WHEN WE WORSHIP

 Sunday mornings at 9 AM (with Holy Communion)